suzhiyang/weightedsetcover/README.md

 weightedsetcover
 ================

-Source codes to solve the weighted set cover problem.
+The weighted set cover problem solver.
 Written in Python.

 The complexity of the algorithm: O(|U| * log|S|).